EURODEO/rodeo-edr-profile/README.md

 Define the profile needs for meteorological ground observations data.
 Possible as a separate profile.

 First, we want to tackle the metadata about parameters, units and coordinate systems, e.g decide on which vocabularies to use.

+Secondly, how to map observations into collections?
+One collection pr. country, one pr. station?
+Or rather pr. parameter or pr. data type (core / recommended etc.)?

 Then, work more directly on the OpenAPI specification, with things like: